stackbit-projects/pleasant-pineapple-f995b/content/pages/index.md

-      > You need an SEO Expert to help you get more traffic from Google if you want to increase your business.Google is regarded as the most trustworthy search engine.
+      > You need an SEO Expert to help you get more traffic from Google if you want to increase your business.
+Google is regarded as the most trustworthy search engine.
 You should consider getting an SEO expert to help you with your website so you are on the right side of Google's algorithm.